mxlle/13k-purrfect-plan/README.md

 This is the js13k entry for 2025

 ## Story
-You step into the paws of Amara 🐈‍⬛, a mom of three, who wants to be united with her kittens.
+Step into the paws of Amara 🐈‍⬛ — a devoted mom on a mission to reunite with her three playful kittens.

-- 💚 There is Ivy, who loves to run around the tree.
+- 💚 Ivy, the energetic climber who’s always circling the tree.
-- 🔷 Splashy, who loves water (which you dislike).
+- 🔷 Splashy, a water-loving rascal (much to your dismay).
-- 🟡 And Moony, who feels the gravity of the moon.
+- 🟡 Moony, who seems forever attracted by the moon’s mysterious pull.

-Can you catch them all before the moon sets and darkness falls? 🌙
+Can you bring them all back together before the moon sets and darkness falls? 🌙

 ## Controls
 - On-screen buttons or keyboard